rairosul/UCCR/UCCR_tasksDelayed.md

 1. In the **Name** field, enter a name for the task.

 1. In the **Delay type** field, select the method used to determine the length of the delay.

-3. In the **Time** field, enter or select the time that the task will be completed.

-3. In the **Time Zone** list, select the time zone for the value that is entered in the **Time** field.

-3. In the **Tags** list, attach a tag to the task.
-You can select multiple tags.
-To create a tag, type the tag name in list's text field.
+If you select **Delay by selecting a time and time zone**, use the **Time** and **Time Zone** fields to specify when the task will complete.
+Otherwise, enter a property name in the **Delay property** field.
+The property value can be set at run-time when the deployment starts.
+[See the Properties reference for information about properties](/docs/services/UCCR/UCCR_property_ref.html#property_overview)

 5. Click **Save**.
 The task is inserted into the deployment plan.